 Website heatmaps

-Visualize aggregated data in interactive heatmap and see how users scroll, click and move on your website.
+Visualize aggregated data in an interactive heatmap.
+See how users scroll, click, and move on your pages.
+Heatmap data is auto-captured—no extra setup.

 Easy to set up